 Caldera ChroniclesCaldera Chronicles is a weekly article written by U.S. Geological Survey Yellowstone Volcano Observatory scientists and colleagues.

 Yellowstone Caldera Chronicles is a weekly column written by scientists and collaborators of the Yellowstone Volcano Observatory.
-This week's contribution is from Jennifer Lewicki, research geologist with the U.S. Geological Survey in Menlo Park, CA.
+This week's contribution is from Beth Bartel and Tim Dittman, from the non-profit UNAVCO consortium in Boulder, CO.

 About 30 kilometers west of the Yellowstone National Park boundary, in Idaho, UNAVCO* field engineer Tom Lyman surveys the damage at GPS station P361 on Sawtell Peak.
 This is an important site, not only because it is located close to active faults in the Yellowstone region, but also because it serves as a data relay for four additional nearby GPS stations.
 None of the GPS equipment is transmitting data.

 Maintaining instruments in Yellowstone requires constant sleuthing, as well as resourcefulness.
 The vast distances, limited access, and harsh winter weather all pose particular challenges to keeping data flowing day after day and season after season.
 Specialized state of health monitoring tools combined with prior knowledge helps engineers remotely diagnose any problems before they arrive onsite, to be as efficient as possible with limited resources.
 Lyman and others had been alerted when this subnetwork of stations had stopped transmitting data, and unsuccessfully tried connecting to the stations from his office before he drove out from his home northeast of the Park.
 His remote diagnosis speculated there was likely a problem with the communications system at the site.
 But was that the only problem?
 And what happened?